Spin Operators for Massive Particles: Results

-{\it Derivation of spin three-vector.}$-$ (i) \textit{The spin three-vector is a linear combination of PL vectors.} Let us start with a general form of spin three-vector as a linear combination of PL vectors, i.e., the $k$-component of the ${\mathbf S}$:
+However, the Lorentz-invariant square of the PL vector offers a way to reach the proper spin operators satisfying the $\mathfrak{su}(2)$ algebra, as the generators of an $\mathrm{SU}(2)$ subgroup of the Poincar\'e group, for massive elementary particles with spin $s$.
+The second Casimir invariant actually implies that the square of (relativistic) spin three-vector ${\bf S}$ is well-defined in the Poincar\'e group if it satisfies

+that is, the Casimir operator is ${\bf S}^2$ and on an irreducible representation, ${\bf S}^2$ is equal to $s(s + 1)$ times the identity matrix, with $s = 0, \frac{1}{2}, 1, \cdots$.
+Practically, this fact allows us to consider a spin three-vector ${\bf S}$ as a linear combination of PL vectors and to find the explicit expression of spin three-vector from physical requirements.
+Thus a general form of spin three vector (the $k$-component of ${\mathbf S}$) can be written down as

 where the index $k$ in $a_{k,k}$ is not considered as repeated.
-The momentum and the spin (an eigenvalue of the $S^k$), denoting the two Casimir invariants, are expected to label the representation of the Poincar\'e group.
+The coefficients $a_{k,\mu}$ will be determined by physical requirements.
+Since the momentum and spin operators construct the two independent Casimir operators, the momentum and the spin (an eigenvalue of the $S^k$) are expected to label the representation of the Poincar\'e group.
 This requires that the $S^k$ should commute with the momentum operator $P^\mu$.
-Thus, the coefficient $a_{k,\mu}$ is a function of complex numbers and the momentum operators $P^\mu$ but it is not a function of the Lorentz generators $J_{\mu\nu}$.
+Then the coefficients $a_{k,\mu}$ are functions of complex numbers and the momentum operators $P^\mu$ but they are not functions of the Lorentz generators $J_{\mu\nu}$.
+Since a spin three vector is given from the components of the dual spin tensor $^*S^{\mu\nu} = \frac{1}{2}\epsilon^{\mu\nu\rho\sigma}S_{\rho\sigma}$, i.e., $^*S^{k0} = S^k =\frac{1}{2} \epsilon_{kij}S_{ij}$, equation (\ref{eq:linear}) should satisfy tensorial properties in spacetime, where $\epsilon^{k0ij}$ becomes the three-dimensional Levi-Civita $\epsilon_{kij}$ with $\epsilon_{123}=1$.
+Actually, we find the minimal requirements determining the coefficients $a_{k,\mu}$, that is, a spin operator should satisfy (i) the $\mathfrak{su}(2)$ algebra and (ii) the Lorentz-transformation properties as a second-rank spin tensor.
+The two spin operators based on these physical conditions are obtained (Methods) as

+The $S^k_\pm$ in equation (\ref{eq:pm}) are valid for all reference frames because the $S^k_\pm$ are functions of frame-independent operator.
+Note that there exist the two spin operators, which will give clear answer on the fundamental questions and provide more profound understanding on elementary particles with spin.

+To be a proper spin operator in the Poincar\'e group, the derived spin operators $S^k_\pm$ in equation (\ref{eq:pm}) must give the second Casimir invariant $W^\mu W_\mu$.
+Straightforwardly, one can show $S^k_\pm S^k_\pm = - W^\mu W_\mu/m^2 $.
+In fact, the two spin operators offer the same Casimir operator of the Poincar\'e algebra, i.e., $S^k_+ S^k_+ = S^k_- S^k_-$.
+The $S^k_+ S^k_+$ and $S^k_- S^k_-$ have the eigenvalues $s_+(s_+ + 1)$ and $s_-(s_-+1)$, respectively, because the $S^k_\pm$ are the generators of $\mathrm{SU}(2)$ groups.
+The two spin operators do not commute each other, i.e., $[S^i_+, S^j_-]\neq 0$ and cannot be mapped to each other by a similarity transformation.
+Consequently, there are two inequivalent representations for a massive particle with mass $m$ and spin $s_\pm$.
+Actually, the two representations are associated with the transformation properties of particle's states under the Lorentz boost transformations, i.e., particle's handedness.
+It will become clear in detailed discussions of the following discussions.